You are viewing a story from harrypotterfanfiction.com

 “I’m sorry!
 I thought--I mean, I--”

 “Granted, it is morning.”
 He smirked.
-Hermione sunk to the floor with her hands still over her face.
+Hermione sunk to the floor with her hands still over her face, wanting to crawl under a rock.

 George laughed heartily.
 He crouched next to her.
 “Believe it or not, that’s not the worst way I’ve been woken up,” he chuckled.
 Hermione wouldn’t look at him.
 Her face burned.
 George stood up and dropped the blanket over her head, and went to make breakfast.